waralex/dash-docs/contributing-dds.md

-# Dash Deployment Server Documentation
+# Dash Enterprise Documentation

-The Dash Deployment Server documentation `/dash-deployment-server/` consists of a series of chapters relevant to Plotly Enterprise + DDS users.
+The Dash Enterprise documentation `/dash-deployment-server/` consists of a series of chapters relevant to Plotly Enterprise + DDS users.
 If you wish to contribute to these documents, please follow the instruction below.

 ## Editing Existing Content